Synchronizing access to mutable state

 - A synchronized block is a universal and popular JVM tool for synchronizing a shared state in a blocking manner.
 It is used in non-suspending functions, where simpler tools like concurrent collections or atomic values are not enough for our needs.

-- A dispatcher limited to a single thread is used in suspending functions and is the simplest way to synchronize in coroutines.
-It is efficient and multiplatform.
+- A dispatcher limited to a single thread is used in suspending functions and is the simplest way to synchronize access to mutable state in coroutines.
+It is efficient, multiplatform.

 A dispatcher limited to a single thread is the simplest to use because it has no risk of deadlock.
 A synchronized block can end up in deadlock when two locks are used, and a mutex gets deadlocked even if one mutex is used.